If I can squeeze it in today, I will explain to you what happened to your cowboys yesterday afternoon against the Philadelphia McNabs.

 That doesn't count all the others that have been liberated in our history over the course of our existence.

-The United States, while imperfect, ranks as perhaps the most benevolent superpower, to say nothing of its status as a benevolent nation in human history.
+The United States, while imperfect, ranks as perhaps the most benevolent superpower, to say nothing of its status as a benevolent nation, in human history.

 Unlike past empires, we are using American power and influence for great good instead of as a means of advancing oppression.

-Some nations, like Cuba, Syria, Iran, North Korea, and others will oppose us because they are totalitarian states that hate our efforts to curb their ambitions and advance freedom and self-determination.
+Some nations like Cuba, Syria, Iran, North Korea, and others will oppose us because they are totalitarian states that hate our efforts to curb their ambitions and advance freedom and self-determination.

 They are not the loving kind.

-Other nations like France under Jacques Chirac will oppose us because they can't stand the idea of a unipolar world and want to counterbalance it.
+Other nations, like France under Jacques Chirac, will oppose us because they can't stand the idea of a unipolar world and want to counterbalance it.

-Sometimes we are despised for all the right reasons.
+Memo to Mike Huckabee: sometimes we are despised for all the right reasons.

-Steve in Salt Lake City, glad you waited.
+Steven, Salt Lake City, glad you waited.

-You're next on the EIB Network.
+You're next on the EIB network.

 I love that.